Best Ever Simple Lentil Soup

 • Garnish: Grated Parmesan

-1. Heat the olive oil over medium heat in a large soup pot.
+1. In a large soup pot, heat the olive oil over medium heat.
 Add the onion, carrots and celery and a pinch of kosher salt and cook until tender, about 7 minutes, stirring occasionally.
 Add the garlic and cook for another minute.

 2. Add the tomatoes and their juice, rosemary and bay leaf, steamed lentils and another pinch of salt, broth, water and a few grinds of fresh pepper.
 Bring to a simmer, stir, cover and simmer on low heat for 30 minutes.

 3. Taste and adjust seasonings.
-Remove and discard the rosemary and bay leaf.
+Remove and discard the rosemary sprig and bay leaf.

 4. Serve, garnishing each bowl with a sprinkling of Parmesan.